GregWickham/Reanimator/index.md

 In all these cases, users are trapped between two options they don't like:
 1. Keep doing things the same way they've always been done; or
-2. Rewrite the old software at great expense
+2. Rewrite the old software at great expense.

+**They need a third option.**

 ### The Consulting Business Model